 - You can install the SMC on third-party hardware that meets the hardware requirements.
-The hardware requirements can be found at https://support.forcepoint.com. - You can install all SMC server components on the same computer, or install separate components on different computers. - In a large or geographically distributed deployment, we recommend installing the Management Server, Log Server, and optional Web Portal Server on separate computers.
+For information about hardware requirements, see the Release Notes. - You can install all SMC server components on the same computer, or install separate components on different computers.

+In a large or geographically distributed deployment, we recommend installing the Management Server, Log Server, and optional Web Portal Server on separate computers.